 How to Apply

-We encourage all who are seriously contemplating coming to BYU for graduate work to download and read the Guide for Applying to Graduate Study.
-This booklet is published by BYU Graduate Studies and contains the latest information.
-An application checklist is available here and also at the end of the Guide for Applying to Graduate Study.
-The information below summarizes many important points of those references, but is not complete.
+We encourage all who are seriously contemplating coming to BYU for graduate work to visit https://gradstudies.byu.edu/page/applying to find the application checklist compiled by Graduate Studies.
+The information below summarizes many important points of the checklist, but, is not complete.

 Prospective students apply online as either U.S. citizens or international applicants.
 The application deadline is January 15 of each year.
 New students are normally accepted in March and begin their studies in the Fall Semester.